abdussamad007/spring.mongo.gradle/README.md

   * Ensure you have MongoDB up and running.
 To install and configure MongoDB , follow the instructions in https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
   * Ensure you have the user id and db created .
 I used the following scripts from the Mongo Client Robo3t
+  * Branch RSA-password-encryption is used to show the mongoDB database password encryption using RSA algorithm
+  * Branch AES-password-encryption is  used to show the mongoDB database password encryption using AES algorithm
     ```JSON
     use admin